 If you tell me your objectives for your international meeting, together we can create the most appropriate format, room setting and tone of voice.
 By doing so, I help you turn passive visitors into (inter)active participants.
 For this purpose, I cooperate with some of the best professionals in meeting design and event technology.

 Therefore, it’s a tremendous honour that the Dutch meeting industry has awarded me the prize of the ‘Most Talented Moderator’ in 2013 (Meest Talentvolle Dagvoorzitter 2013).

 Please feel free to contact me.

-Examples of international events from my portfolio:
+Examples of international events from my portfolio as a moderator:

 - 2010 dialogue: ‘Another Side of Iran’ (with journalists and scholars);

 - 2011 debate: ‘The State in a Globalizing World’ (with World Bank, NGOs and scholars);